erroronline1/caro/readme.md

 ## to do
 * further implementation of tc-lib-pdf, refactor _pdf.php as soon as html is available
 * review openspout ods cell formatting
-* consider automated download / reminder to download documents to a third place in case of system inavailability (fallback option)
 * orders
     * check if similar items have been ordered recently?